-Planned Giving is a term commonly used to describe a wide variety of giving vehicles that allow you to give to charitable organizations during your lifetime or after your death, while meeting your current income needs and also providing for your heirs.
+Planned Giving is a term commonly used to describe a wide variety of giving vehicles that allow you to give to charitable organizations during your lifetime or after your death while meeting your current income needs and also providing for your heirs.
 Planned Giving is a viable option for donors at all income levels and is vital to the continuing operation of our Church and its ministries.
-Depending on how a planned gift is structured, it may allow you receive a stream of income for life, earn higher investment yield, and reduce your capital gains and estate taxes.
-To learn more about Planned Giving, please contact Laurie Brown at 314.721.1502, #4035, or by email.
+Depending on how a planned gift is structured, it may allow you to receive a stream of income for life, earn a higher investment yield, and reduce your capital gains and estate taxes.
+To learn more about Planned Giving, please contact Alexis Posnanski at 314.721.1502, #4044, or by email.

 What is Planned Giving?